dbelob/guess-game/README.md

 ![Game](/documents/images/game.png)

-In the game you need to guess the speaker or talk.
+In the game you need to guess the speaker, talk or company.

 ## Running